-With the permission of the Dean of Science, a candidate who successfully completes the 16 credit requirements in major programmes for two disciplines will be awarded combined majors BSc.
+With the permission of the Dean of Science, a candidate who successfully completes the 16 credit requirements in major programmes for two disciplines will be awarded a combined majors BSc.

 Normally a candidate must obtain a 60% average in the first year science courses to be eligible for entry into a combined majors programme.

-With the permission of the Deans of Science and Arts, combined majors programmes may be undertaken with the second majors concentration in the Faculty of Arts.
-The Arts portion of the degree will conform to the requirements of the Faculty of Arts.
+With the permission of the Deans of Science and Arts, combined majors programmes may be undertaken with the second majors concentration in the Faculty of Arts in the following combinations: